AruDoon/MkDocs_Dokumentasi/README.md

 ### Wanna Learn More?!

-If you are curious on how we create our hexapod robot or maybe you want to make your own hexapod robot by any chance, then feel free take a peek at our documentation website where we neatly documented every single bit of our progress!
+If you are curious on how we create our hexapod robot or maybe you want to make your own hexapod robot by any chance, then feel free take to a peek at our documentation website where we neatly documented every single bit of our progress!

 <div align="center">